Contents

 Also Read: First Party Car Insurance: Benefits, Inclusions & Exclusions

-You can check your 1st party two wheeler insurance details online via the insurer’s website/app.
-Enter your policy number or bike registration to view add‑ons, IDV and claim history.
+You can check your 1st party two wheeler insurance details online via the insurer’s website/app. enter your policy number or bike registration to view add‑ons, IDV, and claim history.

-No. First-party insurance for bike isn’t legally required—only third-party insurance is.
+No. First-party insurance for a bike isn’t legally required—only third-party insurance is.
 However, comprehensive policies offer full protection and are strongly recommended for financially safeguarding your bike.

 First-party insurance covers damages to your bike caused by accidents, fire, theft, natural calamities, and man-made perils.